RichCanvas3/ethereum-playground/README.md

 ### Other

-- [Remix](https://remix-project.org/?lang=en) - A powerful, open source tool that helps you write Solidity contracts straight from the browser
+- [Remix](https://remix-project.org/?lang=en) - A powerful, open source tool that helps you write Solidity contracts straight from the browser.

 ## Local Setup